Santa Clara River Floodplain Restoration

 Project Description

-This project is addressing the invasion of Giant Reed (Arundo Dorax), Tamarisk and other non-native species in the lower Santa Clara River floodplain and is re-establishing native riparian plant and animal communities.
-Through systematic and continual effort, this project will restore approximately 30 acres of riparian habitat in the Santa Clara River floodplain.
+This project addressed the invasion of Giant Reed (Arundo Dorax), Tamarisk and other non-native species in the lower Santa Clara River floodplain and is re-establishing native riparian plant and animal communities.
+Through systematic and continual effort, the project restored approximately 30 acres of riparian habitat in the Santa Clara River floodplain.
 This project is part of a lower watershed-wide plan to control invasive species and restore floodplain processes in the Santa Clara River between Sespe Creek and Santa Paula Creek and is a cooperative effort among several Santa Clara River Steelhead Coalition members.
-Project activities are led by CalTrout and Santa Clara River Conservancy with support from University of California–Santa Barbara’s RIVRLAB, and the National Fish and Wildlife Foundation.
+Project activities were led by CalTrout and Santa Clara River Conservancy with support from University of California–Santa Barbara’s RIVRLAB, and the National Fish and Wildlife Foundation.

 Project Partners: